ullibniss/INNO-Unix-Internet-Applications/CIA_Lab_4_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/e09317c8-fb5a-4abd-9582-33d2bd8f73bd)

-Nginx started successfully.
-To enable it, I need to create systemd service unit in `/etc/systemd/system/nginx.service`.
-Let's implement it.
+Nginx has started successfully.
+To ensure it runs automatically, I’ll create a systemd service unit file in `/etc/systemd/system/nginx.service`.
+Let’s proceed with setting it up.

 ![image](https://github.com/user-attachments/assets/bae66d3d-5339-4faa-ad08-7d5f97992d0c)

-After this I have to enable service.
+Next step is to enable the service so that it starts automatically on system boot.
+I’ll do this using the `systemctl enable nginx` command.

 ![image](https://github.com/user-attachments/assets/44a909a9-686b-479d-bd88-4eb870ffb691)